 Assault against a Public Official (Penal Code 217.1(a)

-Public officials, in this case, include prosecutors, public defenders, judges, and any person that has been elected or is an executive officer of federal, state, and local governments.
+Public officials, in this case, include prosecutors, public defenders, judges, and any person that has been elected or is an executive officer of federal, state, or local governments.

 Disturbing the Peace (PC 415)